rundeck/docs/docs/manual/projects/resource-model-sources/index.md

 # Node Sources Overview

-## What is a Resource Model Source?
+## What is a Node Source?

-A Resource Model Source is a way to share information about your infrastructure to Rundeck as [Nodes](/manual/05-nodes.html#overview).
+A Node Source _(also referenced as Resource Model Source in some docs)_ is a way to share information about your infrastructure to Rundeck as [Nodes](/manual/05-nodes.html#overview).

-Data sources are commonly third-party systems such as [Amazon EC2](/manual/projects/resource-model-sources/aws.html) or [ServiceNow CMBD](/manual/projects/resource-model-sources/servicenow.html), accessed through their API, but could also be [static files or scripts](/manual/projects/resource-model-sources/builtin.html) maintained specifically for this purpose.
+Sources for Node data are commonly third-party systems such as [Amazon EC2](/manual/projects/resource-model-sources/aws.html) or [ServiceNow CMBD](/manual/projects/resource-model-sources/servicenow.html), accessed through their API, but could also be [static files or scripts](/manual/projects/resource-model-sources/builtin.html) maintained specifically for this purpose.
 Some data providers can be accessed directly from the automation interface using the [Resource Editor](/manual/projects/resource-model-sources/resource-editor.html).

 ## Adding Nodes to a Project

-To add nodes to a project, add one or more node model sources to a project
+To add Nodes to a project, add one or more Node Sources to a project

 1. Click the *Project Settings* gear at the bottom left then *Edit Nodes*<br>
    ![Project Settings Menu](~@assets/img/project-nodes.png)